echandler5956f/Galileo/README.md

 ## Contribute

-We are a small team of WPI students with no lab and no funding.
 We are open to contributions from the community!
-Submit a pull request or post an issue if you have any suggestions.
+Please feel free to submit a pull request or post an issue if you have any suggestions.
 This framework is still in its most nascent phase, and will take time to mature.
-Be patient and hopefully something good will come from this work.
+Be patient, and hopefully something good will come from this work.

 ## Publications